Principles of operator algebras: 10b. Basic results

-Now in the usual group dual case, where $\Gamma=<g_1,\ldots,g_N>$ is a usual discrete group, this shows that $\widetilde{\Gamma}$ is a usual discrete group as well, appearing as follows:

-But such discrete groups are easily seen to have the ICC property, and so the corresponding von Neumann algebras $L(\widetilde{\Gamma})$ are factors, as claimed. \end{proof}

-Finally, as a last topic regarding the factoriality of the free versions and free complexifications, let us discuss now the general quantum manifold case.
-Generally speaking, the conjecture here would be that if a quantum manifold $X$ is free, in some suitable algebraic sense, then its associated von Neumann algebra $L^\infty(X)$ should be a factor.
+Many more things can be said here, and then about general quantum manifolds as well, with the global conjecture being that if such a manifold $X$ is free, in some suitable algebraic sense, then its associated von Neumann algebra $L^\infty(X)$ should be a factor.

-However, things are quite tricky here, and even formulating a precise conjecture in this sense turns to be a non-trivial task.
-Indeed, in order to talk about $L^\infty(X)$ we must be able to integrate over $X$, and so our quantum manifold $X$ must be Riemannian, in some suitable sense.
-But the most known and straightforward axiomatization of the quantum Riemannian manifolds, due to Connes \cite{co3}, does not apply to the free case, precisely, and so we are left with some difficult axiomatization questions here.

-Moving ahead from these difficulties, one idea, more modest, would be that of talking about quotient spaces $X=G/H$ only, with $H\subset G$ being compact quantum groups, because such spaces can be shown to have Haar measures, so at least our conjecture would make sense.
-However, there are some difficulties here too, because the free spheres discussed in chapter 7, which normally should be our main examples here, do not exactly appear as such quotient spaces, due to a number of algebraic and analytic issues.

-The solution to these difficulties, or at least the best solution known so far, comes from the notion of affine homogeneous space, which is as follows: